Nurata, Uzbekistan - Travel

 Tours, Attractions and Things To Do in Nurata

-The small town Nurata is located in the foothills of Nuratau Mountains, stretching out hundreds kilometers from Jizzakh and Barren Steppe to Navoi and Kyzylkum desert.
+The small town Nurata (Nurota) is located in the foothills of Nuratau Mountains, stretching out hundreds kilometers from Jizzakh and Barren Steppe to Navoi and Kyzylkum desert.
 It is the administrative and cultural center of mountain area in Navoi region and is located almost 200 km from Samarkand.

 There are a lot of legends related with the origin of the city and its name.
 People refer the origin of the city to the fortress Nur, which was founded by Alexander the Great in 4th century BC.
 However, according to archeological excavations the cultural layer in this area reaches the age of 40 thousand years.
 Supposedly, the main reason to choose this place for settlement was the spring, known as Chashma.